-Even enveloped in fog, the six-deck Vertigo strikes an imposing profile.
+Even enveloped in fog, the six-decker code-named Vertigo strikes an imposing profile.
 Launched by Feadship less than a month ago, this 317-footer headed out under her own power for the first time on December 15.

 Even more fun, though: Imagine Vertigo’s creature comforts put to good use, following delivery early next year.
 “Fun” seems to be a watchword for the owners, in fact.
 The foredeck doubles as a helicopter landing pad and a games area.
 A Bell 429 WLG helicopter can stow just below, by the way, in a dedicated hangar.
 Fully aft on the main deck, guests will get to splash around in an 11,095-gallon swimming pool.
 It’s a glass-sided pool, too, with the glass bottom also being the beach club’s ceiling.
 Each glass pane is also 2.7 inches thick, according to Feadship.
 The builder adds that craftspeople created these walls by laminating five layers of glass with foil between them.